cgimenes/devextool/README.md

   * DXHome can contain anything else you might need (Docs, config files, etc)
   * $GOOS_cmd can be used as the command folder to provide platform specific set of commands (eg for Windows, note this overrides cmd)

 Commands can have options specified for them by creating a json file int he same directory as the command.
-This should help make the dev tools you are running be self describing.
+This should help make the dev tools you are running be self documenting.
 The file will be named _meta_COMMANDNAME.json.
 The format should be as follows (each is optional):

 ```
 {